 | Home Earth

-Ethiopia is situated on the Horn of Africa, in East Africa.
+Ethiopia is a landlocked country on the Horn of Africa, in the east of the continent.
 It is bordered by Djibouti, Eritrea, Kenya, Somalia, South Sudan, Sudan, and Somaliland (Somalia).

 With an area of 1,126,829 km² the country is about twice the size of France or the U.S. state of Texas.
 Highest elevation is Mount Ras Dashen with 4620 m.